jake-knerr/chess/README.md

 #### Extensions add or override styles for nested components' defining rules.

-Create an extension by using the outer component's defining rule to target the inner component's defining rule as a child element.
-Only target an inner component's defining rule.
+Create an extension by using the outer component's defining rule to target an inner component's defining rule.
+Extensions can only target an inner component's defining rule.

-Such rules will typically — but not always — have two class selectors.
+Such rules will typically have two class selectors.

 > Why use extensions?
 A common use case is the parent component supplying layout styles to inner components, or making small styling adjustments.